Heading to Hawaii and looking for things to do on the Big Island?

 The Big Island is a volcanic and tropical paradise; though it’s the youngest of the Hawaiian islands, it’s also the biggest!

-Here are 38 of the best things to do in Hawaii, from waterfalls and beaches to food and activities!
+Here are 38 of the best things to do on the Big Island, from waterfalls and beaches to food and activities!

 Mahalo for reading and get ready to experience the spirit of aloha!